Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Generalized singular value decomposition (GSVD) and its extension to tensors based on the T-product (GTSVD)

 for ${\bf R}^{-1}$ defined as follows

 and if the matrix ${\bf C}$ is of full rank, then the zero blocks on the right-hand sides of \eqref{red} are removed.
-As we see, the first formulation \eqref{Def_1} of the GSVD deals with two matrices $\X$ and $\Y,$ and provides a decomposition of the form \eqref{red} with the same right-hand side matrix ${\bf R}^{-1}$.
-There is a new GSVD corresponding to \eqref{Def_2} given two positive definite matrices ${\bf S}$ and ${\bf T}$, see \cite{van1976generalizing} for details.
-In this paper, we only consider the GSVD formulated in \eqref{Def1} and its extension to the tensor case based on the t-product.
+As we see, the first formulation \eqref{Def_1} of the GSVD deals with two matrices $\X$ and $\Y,$ and provides a decomposition of the form \eqref{red} with the same matrix ${\bf R}^{-1}$.
+The GSVD is a generalization of the SVD in the sense that if $\Y$ is an identity matrix, then the GSVD of $(\X,\Y)$ is the SVD of the matrix $\X$.
+Also, if $\Y$ is invertable, then the GSVD of $(\X,\Y)$ is the SVD of $\X\Y^{-1}$.

-The GSVD can be analogously extended to tensors based on the t-product \cite{he2021generalized,zhang2021cs}.
+The GSVD can be analogously extended to tensors based on the T-product \cite{zhang2021cs}.
 Let $\underline{\bf X},\,\underline{\bf Y}$ be two given tensors with the same number of lateral slices.
-Then the {\it Generalized tensor SVD} (GTSVD) decomposes the tensors $\underline{\bf X}\in\mathbb{R}^{I_1\times I_2 \times I_3},\,\,I_1\geq I_2,\,\underline{\bf Y}\in\mathbb{R}^{I_4\times I_2 \times I_3},\,I_4\geq I_2,$ jointly in the following form:
+Then, the {\it Generalized tensor SVD} (GTSVD) decomposes the tensors $\underline{\bf X}\in\mathbb{R}^{I_1\times I_2 \times I_3},\,\,I_1\geq I_2,\,\underline{\bf Y}\in\mathbb{R}^{I_4\times I_2 \times I_3},\,I_4\geq I_2,$ jointly in the following form: